Call For a Free Consultation* (281) 777-1236

 No, a person with a Durable Power of Attorney (POA) cannot create a TODD on behalf of someone else.
 Only the original real property owner can create a TODD.

-For more information on What is a transfer on death deed (TODD), a free initial consultation is your next best step.
+For more information on What is a transfer on death deed (TODD), an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (281) 777-1236 today.
 We have two convenient locations in north and south Houston, Texas.

 Call For A Free Consultation*